MORE KNITTING TOPICS

-By learning these easy knitting techniques, you can many stitch patterns including the stocking/stockette stitch, garter stitch, criss-cross stitch and more.
+By learning these easy knitting techniques, you can make many stitch patterns including the stocking/stockinette stitch, garter stitch, criss-cross stitch and more.

 What can YOU make with Loop Yarn?

-The puffy yarn is an excellent choose for making cozy, warm blankets, scarves, cowls and hats.
+This puffy loop yarn is an excellent choice for making cozy, warm blankets, scarves, cowls, and hats.

 But do not stop there!
 You can make pillows, headbands, ponchos, mats, throws, rugs and more.

-Loop yarn knitting tutorials and free loop yarn patterns and projects are here!
+Loop yarn knitting tutorials and free loop yarn patterns and projects are below.